NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 ## The Son emptied himself
 ## The Son is still a man

-[^coequal]: Being equal in essence.
+[^coequal]: **Coequal**: Being equal in essence.
 No one is more of less "God", however in the cooperation between the persons of God, there is a certain hierarchy of authority and responsibility.
-[^coeternal]: All if the are eternal.
+[^coeternal]: **Coeternal**: All of them are eternal.
 None has a beginning nor an end.
-[^cosubstantial]: **Cosibstantial** means consisting of the same substance or essence.
+[^cosubstantial]: **Cosibstantial**: Consisting of the same substance or essence.
 Substance is whatever makes a being what it is.
 For example the human substance is what makes a person human.
-[^hypostasis]: **Hypostasis** means a person, the identity and conscious personhood of someone.
+[^hypostasis]: **Hypostasis**: A person, the identity and conscious personhood of someone.
 It is what answers the question "Who is it?"
-[^ousia]: **Ousia**, often translated being, essence, substance or nature, is the essential being of something.
+[^ousia]: **Ousia**: Often translated being, essence, substance or nature, is the essential being of something.
 It answers the question "What is it?"
 Humans have the human ousia.
 Dogs have the canine ousia.
 Cats have the feline ousia.
 God has the divine ousia.
+[^corporeal]: **Corporeal**: Having a body.
 [^tangible]: **Tangible**: Being able to be touched.
+[^transcendental]: **Transcendental:** Beyond the natural world or the grasp of the senses.
+[^immanent]: **Immanent:** Existing or operating within the world.